 Melissa received a BFA in painting from the University of Victoria in British Columbia before moving to New York City (2002-2011) to complete an MFA at Hunter College.
 In 2016 she received the Horn Scholarship to attend a papermaking course at the Penland School of Crafts.

 Culture Shock (formally the Show & Tell Art Collective) was founded in the fall of 2013.
-Current members include Melissa Cowper-Smith, Melissa Gill, Tammy Harrington, Dawn Holder, Holly Laws, Sandra Luckett, and Rachel Trusty.
+Current members include Melissa Cowper-Smith, Melissa Gill, Tammy Harrington, Dawn Holder, Holly Laws, Sandra Luckett, Rachel Trusty, Louise Halsey, Sofia V. Gonzales, Melissa Wilkinson, and Jessica Mongeon.
 Past members include Morgan C. Page and Paige Dirksen.
 Culture Shock holds monthly critiques.
 During the critique one artist shares their work and receives constructive feedback from the group.
 In addition to fostering one another's creative work, the collective provides members with exhibition and networking opportunities.

 More on Cotton